Skip to main content

 Biographical / Historical

-Lily Lum Chan was a prominent member of the Chinese American community in Los Angeles and active in a number of organizations including the Chinese Women’s New Life Movement Club, Women’s International Club, the Republican Party, and the YWCA.
-She was the daughter of Walter U. Lum, founder of Chinese American Citizens Alliance, and married Dr. Stanley Chan, a professor at Loyola Marymount University.
+Lily Lum Chan was a prominent member of the Chinese American community in Los Angeles and active in a number of organizations including the Chinese Women’s New Life Movement Club, Women’s International Club, the Republican Party, the YWCA, and anti-Communist China/Republic of China political activism.
+She was the daughter of Walter U. Lum, founder of Chinese American Citizens Alliance (CACA) and the Chinese Times, and married Dr. Stanley Chan, a professor at Loyola Marymount University.

 Extent